 Thanks to the Toledo Lucas County Public Library for making these photos available, and to Niclas Horney for his research. -- Derek Redmond

-Return to Building Jeeps at The Parkway Plant on CJ3B.info.
+Return to Building Jeeps at The Parkway Plant.

 Visit CJ3B.info on Facebook.

 CJ3B Home | Contents | Search | Links | Bulletin Board